-The point at which he praises Mrs Thatcher for opening up council meetings is also the point where my agreement wears a bit thinner (given the excellent campaigning many Liberals, SDP and Liberal Democrat councillors have done to make local government more open, and the examples many have set in changing rules on their own councils, not to mention the Liberal Government’s Local Authorities (Admission of Press) Act of 1908) … but on the basic point he’s spot on.
+The point at which he praises Mrs Thatcher for opening up council meetings is also the point where my agreement wears a bit thinner.
+That’s because of the excellent campaigning by many Liberals, SDP and Liberal Democrat councillors to make local government more open.
+Not to mention the examples many have set in changing rules on their own councils.
+And not forgetting mention the Liberal Government’s Local Authorities (Admission of Press) Act of 1908).
+But on the basic point he,’s spot on.

 Let’s hope too it helps put an end to absurd cases such as that of Green councillor Jason Kitcat who faced disciplinary action for putting footage of council meetings on YouTube.